What is HWW Volunteer Corps?

 References will receive a confirmation email after their recommendation has been properly submitted.
 Applicants will also receive an email informing them that a recommendation has been submitted on their behalf.

-Please note that as of 2017, we require a 3rd recommendation for any applicant who is NOT a student (if you are not enrolled in high school or university) and is planning to serve in a program with children.
+We require a 3rd recommendation for any applicant who is NOT a student (if you are not enrolled in high school or university) and is planning to serve in a program with children.
 More details are available on the application.